hita-kfshrc/social-media/README.md

 ### Time Period:
 from 2019-10-17 to 2021-11-03

-the sentiment has been labled manulally by: TARFAH ALSABI, JHAN ALARIFI and SHAHAD ALFOZAN
+The sentiment has been labled manulally by: TARFAH ALSABI, JHAN ALARIFI and SHAHAD ALFOZAN